 It was a slow go at first, but what really propelled the growth of Sip and Feast was our YouTube videos.
 I believe that video is a critical component of instruction since it allows viewers to see that the person behind the recipes actually knows what they’re doing, and affords them an opportunity to really get to know that person in a way more intimate than blogging can ever do.
 If you’re reading this now, it’s highly likely you found us on YouTube, since that’s where most of our followers originate.

 Another mission of mine was for Tara to exit the corporate world and join me, which she did in early 2022.
 Mission accomplished!

 Since then Sip and Feast has received recognition through various media outlets, including a mention by the incredible actor, Paul Walter Hauser on LIVE with Kelly and Ryan, Big Frog 104, and an invitation to attend YouTube’s Creator Summit in Palm Springs where I was honored to brush shoulders with 120 of the biggest YouTubers in the world.
 I was also named YouTube’s Creator on the Rise in November of 2021.

-The bottom line is I am obsessed with great food and love nothing more than cooking for the ones I love.
+The bottom line is I’ve always been obsessed with great food and love nothing more than cooking for the ones I love.
 I truly believe that when food is prepared with love, it becomes so much more than a meal – it is an experience that is shared and remembered for years to come.

-Since New York is where our roots are, you will notice that most of our recipes are for Italian-American food that hails from the Northeastern United States.
-From homemade New York pizza to Sunday gravy with meatballs and chicken parmigiana, here you’ll find many familiar dishes that are unique to this region.
+Since our roots are in Long Island, New York, you’ll notice that most of our recipes are for Italian-American food that hails from the Northeastern United States.
+From homemade New York pizza to Sunday gravy with meatballs and chicken parmigiana, you’ll find many tried and true dishes that are unique to this region.